-Some of the takeaways, specifically as to the defect involved, and then more broadly, for safety for all motorcycle riders and advocacy groups and what they can do to start getting involved in some of the broader safety issues surrounding this.
+Some of the takeaways are for the safety of all motorcycle riders and what advocacy groups can do to start getting involved with some of the broader safety issues.

-The article I’m talking about is the tire defect allegations against Goodyear on Harley Davidson motorcycles.
+The article I’m referring to is the tire defect allegations against Goodyear on Harley Davidson motorcycles.

-What has happened is there is a Goodyear tire that Harley Davidson used on its motorcycles I think starting back in 2006 going forward.
+What has happened is there is a Goodyear tire that Harley Davidson used on its motorcycles starting back in 2006 and going forward.
 It’s called the Dunlop D 402 tire and here are some of the stats.

-They’re mainly used on Harley Davidson’s, they’ve failed allegedly on 11 states, four deaths, 22 injuries that we know of, all that since 2006 and this article specifically talked about the Morris’.
+These tires are used on Harley Davidson’s, and they’ve failed allegedly in 11 states, and have caused four deaths and 22 injuries, that we know of.
+All of which have occurred since 2006, with this article specifically mentioning the Morris’.

-It was a husband and wife who were traveling back in 2008 up to Myrtle Beach for their anniversary weekend, coming through Georgia their tire allegedly blew out, and Mr. Morris lost control.
+The Morris’ are a husband and wife who were traveling in 2008 up to Myrtle Beach for their anniversary weekend.
+When driving through Georgia, their tire allegedly blew out, and Mr. Morris lost control.

-His wife was on the back of the bike, she passed away, Mr. Morris was severely injured, he’s recovered, but lost his wife, and it goes through talking about that and how on that particular tire there was only 700 miles on the tire, and it sparked along with others over 12 different lawsuits across the country against Goodyear.
+His wife was on the back of the bike, and she passed away.
+Mr. Morris was severely injured, he has recovered, but lost his wife.
+This article goes talks about the defect and how on that particular tire, there were only 700 miles on the tire.
+This issue was present on 12 different lawsuits across the country against Goodyear.

-Now, there has not been a recall on these specific tires and Goodyear says it’s not defective, that it was one of three things.
+Now, there has not been a recall on these specific tires, and Goodyear says it’s not defective.
+However, this is just one of three issues.

-One, overloading, two, under-inflation of the tire, or three, defects in the road causing the tire blow out.
+The first issue is overloading, the second is the under-inflation of the tire, and the third is defects in the road causing the tire to blow out.

-Many of them have been settled, others are still going on with the lawsuits.
+Many of them have been settled, while others are still going on with the lawsuits.

 So, I leave it up to you all as to whether you think if you’ve got this tire you need to replace it or not.
 Again, no national recall yet, but it is certainly of concern.

-Here’s the broader takeaway from the investigation that was done from a safety perspective for all of us riding motorcycles.
+Here’s the broader takeaway from the investigation that provides a safety perspective for all of us riding motorcycles.

-Obviously, as Goodyear’s arguments in these cases go, you need to be looking at the inflation of your tires constantly, you need to be looking at overloading of your bike and obviously avoiding hazards on the road.
+Obviously, as Goodyear’s arguments in these cases go, you need to be looking at the inflation of your tires constantly, and you need to be looking at overloading of your bike, and obviously avoiding hazards on the road.